bocoup/macos-at-driver-server/packages/macos-at-driver-server/README.md

 # MacOS AT Driver Server

-An implemented of the AT Driver "remote end" designed to work with screen readers on macOS.
+An implementation of the AT Driver "remote end" designed to work with screen readers on macOS.

 ## Requirements